HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 ### About Me

 ![Me at Watkins Glen](https://raw.githubusercontent.com/HarlemSquirrel/kevin_mccormack/master/assets/images/me_watkins_glen.jpg){: .resume-pic }
-Since 2016 I have built, deployed, and maintained full stack web applications on Heroku, AWS and on-premise servers.
-I document my work in detail using Git and am familiar with GitHub, Bitbucket, and GitLab.
+Since 2016 I have built, deployed, and maintained full stack web applications on Heroku, AWS, Digital Ocean, and on-premise servers.
+I document my work in detail, use Git for version control, and am familiar with GitHub, Bitbucket, and GitLab.
 I believe that every application should have a comprehensive test suite.
 Continuous integration with automated testing and deployments are key in maximizing productivity while minimizing downtime.

+I am a big fan of open source software.
+I have a number of my own projects on GitHub and contribute to other projects when I can such as [home-assistant](https://www.home-assistant.io/), [teams-for-linux](https://github.com/IsmaelMartinez/teams-for-linux/), and [RVM](https://rvm.io/).

 I am proficient in server side tools including Ruby on Rails and shell scripting.
 On the client side I am proficient in HTML, CSS (including SCSS), and JavaScript (including jQuery).
+I am always looking to learn new languages and frameworks.
+I have been working on Python lately.

 Since the spring of 2017, I have been an IAM Engineer at [Weill Cornell Medicine](https://weill.cornell.edu) working closely with architects, analysts, the service desk, and non-technical teams to deploy a custom ecosystem of identity management solutions.
 I build internal and public-facing tools to securely provide the right access and information at the right time to the right eyes.